Linkedin

 GHG emissions reduction targets

-Ecopetrol committed to achieve Net Zero Carbon emissions by 2050 (Scopes 1 and 2) and to reduce CO2e emissions by 25% by 2030 compared to the 2019 for Scopes 1 and 2.
-Additionally, the Ecopetrol Group will seek to reduce 50% of total emissions (Scopes 1, 2 and 3) by 2050.
+Ecopetrol committed to achieve net-zero carbon emissions by 2050 (Scopes 1 and 2) and to reduce CO2e emissions by 25% by 2030 with respect to the 2019 baseline for Scopes 1 and 2.
+In addition, the Ecopetrol Group will seek to reduce 50% of total emissions (Scopes 1, 2 and 3) by 2050.
 These goals incorporate specific targets and intermediate targets.

 Global commitments and initiatives